jjcreator/medicine-tracker/README.md

 # Medicine tracker

-Medicine tracker lets you keep track of your medicines.
+A small app to easily keep track of your medicines.
 It automatically labels expired / soon to expire items, lets the user sort data by name, expiration date and type and allows for a keyword search in the database.
 Data is stored externally in a JSON file and is not editable from the app level.

 [![medicine tracker](/medicinebox.png)](https://jjcreator.github.io/Medicine-Box/)